Love-Becca/cleanUp-Project/README.md

 Although our solutions were not selected but I do like to futher on this project, So I'm open to contributions and suggestion🤗.

+Here is the link to the project 👉https://cleanup-sdg.netlify.app/